How to Send a Fake Picture in Kik

 Why Use a Fake Photo on Kik?

 It is worth asking – why even bother with a fake photo on Kik?
-Although like all platforms, Kik has instances of fraud, identity theft, and the like, most fake photos found on the site are there as part of a genuine prank, joke, or, for lack of a better word, theatrical performance.
-Most of the remainder are “safety” selfies used as a defense against an univited or unwanted suitor.
+Although, like all platforms, Kik has instances of fraud, identity theft, and the like, most fake photos found on the site are there as part of a genuine prank, joke, or, for lack of a better word, theatrical performance.
+The remaining fake photos are often “safety” selfies used as a defense against an uninvited or unwanted suitor.

 Let’s say that you are in your sweatpants, wearing no makeup, or looking exhausted.
 But your crush is asking for a selfie now.
-Enter the fake camera!
+This is an excellent time to pull out the fake photo skills you’re going to learn in this article.

 Responding to Unwanted Advances